 Previous studies of parking in the City Centre and surrounds have noted confusing signage and lack of clear information.
-Some improvements have been made, however more can be done to ensure clarity and consistency, for example by reducing the number of different zones, through removal or consolidation of parking restrictions and time limits.
+Some improvements have been made, however more can be done to ensure clarity and consistency in signage and information.
+This can be achieved by reducing the number of different zones, through removal or consolidation of parking restrictions and time limits.

 Easy to access information about available parking supply is scarce.
-Improved on-street wayfinding signage is required in most centres, with the integration of technology to provide real time information on parking space availability.
+Improved on street wayfinding direction signage is required in most centres, with the integration of technology to provide real time information on parking space availability.
 Technology can be introduced to provide better wayfinding guidance, quicker location of vacant bays, more convenient forms of payment, better control of permit parking, and improved compliance with regulations.